elentok/ror-bootcamp/index.rst

 Part 6 - Rails
 ==============

-* Read the "Agile Web Developement with Rails" book.
+* Read the "Agile Web Developement with Rails" book and do the exercises.
+* Watch the `Understanding the Asset Pipeline screencast <http://railscasts.com/episodes/279-understanding-the-asset-pipeline>`_.

 Exercise 6
 ----------